RaspAP/raspap-docs/docs/restapi.md

 At this stage, the dialog should indicated "Authorized".
 Dismiss the dialog by choosing **Close**.
 You may now proceed with testing the API interactively.

 ### Testing endpoints
 With authorization done, you may test any of RaspAP's available RestAPI endpoints.
 Start with the first available `/system` (Get System) endpoint.
 Click or tap anywhere in this endpoint's header area and choose the **Try it out** button.
 This endpoint takes no parameters, so you may simply use the **Execute** button to query the API.
-An example server response is shown below.
+An example client request and corresponding server response are shown below.

-#### Server responses
+#### Client requests
-Here, we can see a `curl` `GET` command with the `-H` (header) option used to specify the `access_token` you created.
-The request URL is `http://raspberrypi.local:8081/system` (yours may differ):
+Here, we can see a `curl` `GET` command with the `-H` (header) option used to specify the `access_token` and the API key as the value.
+The request URL in this example is `http://raspberrypi.local:8081/system` (yours may differ):

-**Curl**
 ```
 curl -X 'GET' \
   'http://raspberrypi.local:8081/system' \